aljones1816/GHCNV4_Analysis/README.md

 And will need a land mask file, the one I used is [here](https://drive.google.com/file/d/1nSDlTfMbyquCQflAvScLM6K4dvgQ7JBj/view?usp=sharing).

+## To run the analysis

+1. Download the required datasets from GHCN/Dropbox
+2. Run pip3 install -r requirements.txt to install necessary dependencies
+3. Run the analysis.py script

 ## Overview
 This dataset is a global land average.
 The method I used is extremely simple (so I've called the dataset simpleTemp), and applies no adjustments or corrections to the raw data whatsoever.
 The basic outline is as follows: